-Install Cloudflare
+Install and configure Cloudflare

-You will then need to change the nameservers on your domain to point to Cloudflare (use the ones they provide).
 Because Cloudflare is a full proxy service, basically how it works is you point your domain to Cloudflare, and Cloudflare then points your domain to Kinsta.
 There is no downtime when you switch your nameservers.
 Here are a couple of links to documentation with different domain registrars on how to change them.

 - How to change nameservers with Namecheap